 As a Freelancer, you’ll be tasked with beating the living daylights out of various enemies and creatures.
 This means you’ll need access to an arsenal of weapons.
 Anthem will have all the weapons you’ve come to expect in games such as these, from heavy machine guns to hand pistols and even sniper rifles with most weapons having some sort of perk attached to them depending on their rarity.
 While exploring the world players will find various crafting materials and blueprints which can be used to craft new gear and weapons.
 BioWare has mentioned that crafting should be seen as a way to supplement your build making sure you have an alternative, albeit more difficult way, of getting that gear piece or weapon you want.
 The game also features a combo system where players can “prime” enemies using specific abilities and then “detonate” them using another ability dealing huge amounts of damage.

-Looking cool is an important element of loot-and-shoot games and BioWare is well aware of this.
+Looking cool is an important element of loot-and-shoot games and BioWare is well aware of this, especially with Anthem.
 Not only will players be able to change the colour of their various Javelin armour pieces and add decals, but they will even be able to change the specific material type that each armour piece is made of.
 Now, BioWare has admitted that the game will have microtransactions (boo!) but that these will only be cosmetic in nature, even going as far as to state that all future story DLC would be free to those that bought the game.

 What will keep player’s coming back for more once the critical path has been finished?
 BioWare has stated that the Anthem will have six different difficulties tiers: Easy, Normal, and Hard, with the other three Grandmaster difficulties being unlocked when players reach level 30.
 Playing on harder difficulties will increase the chances of getting better loot drops.
 There will also be Strongholds to explore and Legendary contracts to complete.